Wednesday's Comic

 There are a million stories in the city, and they're all exciting!
 GURPS Action 9: The City shows how you can add GURPS City Stats to your GURPS Action campaigns.
 It also features six sample cities to use with your own action-packed adventures.
 Download it today from Warehouse 23!

-[syndicated profile] egs_comic_feed
+[syndicated profile] dumbingofage_feed

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)